-The computer is equipped with a dual point system: a Touch pad and an AccuPoint pointing stick.
+The computer is equipped with a dual point system: a Touch Pad and an AccuPoint pointing stick.

-Touch pad, AccuPoint and control buttons
+Touch Pad and Touch Pad control buttons

-Using the Touch pad
+Using the Touch Pad

-To use the Touch pad, simply touch and move your finger tip across it in the direction you want the on-screen pointer to go.
+To use the Touch Pad, simply touch and move your finger tip across it in the direction you want the on-screen pointer to go.

-Two buttons below the Touch pad are used like the buttons on a mouse pointer.
+Two buttons below the Touch Pad are used like the buttons on a mouse pointer.
 Press the left button to select a menu item or to manipulate text or graphics designated by the pointer.
 Press the right button to display a menu or other function depending on the software you are using.

-You can also tap the Touch pad to perform functions similar to those of the left button.
+You can also tap the Touch Pad to perform functions similar to those of the left button.

-Click: Tap the Touch pad once
+Click: Tap the Touch Pad once Double-click: Tap twice

-Double click: Tap twice

 Drag and drop: Tap to select the material you want to move.
-Leave your finger on the Touch pad after the second tap and move the material.
+Leave your finger on the Touch Pad after the second tap and move the material.